ozgurhepsag/Basic-z-OS-Utilities-and-Practices/SMF - Switch Recording to Log Stream/readme.md

 ![Screenshot](https://github.com/ozgurhepsag/Basic-z-OS-Utilities/blob/main/SMF%20-%20Switch%20Recording%20to%20Log%20Stream/Images/storgrp.png)

-SCLOGR storage class and SGLOGR storage group was created for the log streams and LOGR01 volume was initialized.
+After SCLOGR storage class and SGLOGR storage group was created for the log streams, SMS-managed volume could be initiliazed with 'STGR' parameter of INIT command of ICKDSF utility or non-SMS volume could be converted to SMS-managed by 'CONVERTV' command of DFDSS.
+In this practice, LOGR01 volume has been used.

 ![Screenshot](https://github.com/ozgurhepsag/Basic-z-OS-Utilities/blob/main/SMF%20-%20Switch%20Recording%20to%20Log%20Stream/Images/add%20volumes.PNG)